TKomericki/Rhetos-wiki/Development-environment-setup.md

 ## Database setup

-1. Create an empty database (SQL Server 2008 or newer, Developer Edition is recommended) named `Rhetos` or `<MyApplicationName>Rhetos`.
+1. Create an empty database (SQL Server 2008 or newer, Developer Edition is recommended).
 2. In the folder `RhetosServer\bin` create a copy of the template file "Template.ConnectionStrings.config", and rename the copy to "ConnectionStrings.config".
-3. Edit the existing configuration line in the **ConnectionStrings.config** file to reference the created database.
-For example, if your database is named "Rhetos" on the local SQL Server with default instance name, simply replace "theServer" to "localhost" and "theDatabase" to "Rhetos".
+3. Edit the existing configuration line in the **ConnectionStrings.config** file to reference the created database:
+   Replace "theDatabase" with your database name, and "theServer" with SQL Server instance name (check your [Server name](https://stackoverflow.com/a/45789478/2086516) in SSMS).

 ## Packages configuration